Goinn/CustomSounds/README.md

 5. Profit?!

 ## Disclaimer
-Adding this mod might cause random lag spikes during the song.
-Still investigating this as I had a live stream on last time I tested the mod and at least in theory the mod should only execute code immediately after a scene gets loaded.

-This mod is not related to Synth Riders Devs or Kluge Interactive in any way.
+This mod is not related to Synth Riders Devs or Kluge Interactive.